AndGeorgia was a typical 18-year-old. She was the youngest of three girls and she also had four step-siblings whose ages slotted between them.

-At her inquest, we also found out that her pills were pure as no other drug was found in her blood but they were extreme strength, the highest levels the pathologist had ever seen.
+At her inquest, we also found out that her pills were pure as no other drug was found in her blood.
+They were extreme strength, the highest levels the pathologist had ever seen.

 I set it up Georgia Jones Don’t Go With The Flo because as I started talking to various people I was learning so much about young people and drugs in our society.

-Because of this I started sharing what I was learning and sharing her story is showing what can really happen.
+Because of this, I started sharing what I was learning and sharing her story showing what can really happen.
 I feel that as parents we should know the risks our children are facing.
 She knew lots of people so it makes it real for so many.